 Upgrade to a professional qualification

-When taken as an Accredited Short Course, 20 credit points can be put towards the Military Vehicle Technology MSc.
+When taken as a Short Course for Credit, 20 credit points can be put towards the Military Vehicle Technology MSc.

 Find out more about short course credit points.

 Those who need to specify, design or develop military vehicles.
 Prerequisites are a degree or HNC in a technical discipline, although those with suitable experience will also benefit.
 Cranfield's regulations apply to MSc/PGDip/PGCert enrolment.

 Cranfield Defence and Security (CDS) is a Cranfield School based at the Ministry of Defence establishment on the Oxfordshire/Wiltshire borders.

 Shrivenham itself lies in the picturesque Vale of the White Horse, close to the M4 motorway which links London and South Wales.
 It is 7 miles from Swindon, the nearest town, which lies off the M4 at the hub of Britain’s motorway network.

 Bath, Cheltenham, Bristol and Oxford are all within an hour’s drive and London less than two hours away by car.

 All visitors must be pre-booked in at reception by the person they are visiting on the campus.